The countdown to Coptic Christmas has started.

 - 1 teaspoon of kosher or Himalayan salt

-- Add all the ingredients except the salt to a slow cooker or a heavy bottom pan and set it on low heat and let the soup simmer for at least 5 hours or until all the veggies looks mushy, collapsed and easy to smash them with a back of a spoon.
+- Add all the ingredients except the salt to a slow cooker or a heavy bottom pan and set it on low heat.
+Let the soup simmer for at least 5 hours or until all the veggies look mushy and collapsed and are easy to smash with a back of a spoon.

-- Remove with a spoon the impurities that floats to the surface during the first two hours of cooking.
+- With a spoon, remove the impurities that float to the surface during the first two hours of cooking.

 - When the broth is all ready, let it cook completely to room temperature.

 - Strain the broth using a fine mesh sieve fitted over a deep jar or bowl.